 2. Read Nutrition Facts of Every Packaged Product

-It is worthy to point out here that manufacturers give sugar several names such as sucrose, glucose, fructose, maltose, molasses, hydrolysed starch, invert sugar, corn syrup, honey, etc. So shine your eyes!!!
+It is worthy to point out here that manufacturers give sugar several names such as sucrose, glucose, fructose, maltose, molasses, hydrolyzed starch, invert sugar, corn syrup, honey, etc.

 3. Completely Avoid The “Sweeties” Section